realplatanopapi/mariopabon.com/_posts/2016-07-25-make-your-site-work-offline-with-service-worker.md

 ---
 layout: post
 title:  "Make your site work offline with service worker"
-date:   2016-07-22
+date:   2016-07-25
 ---

-If you're a frequent rider of underground mass transit, you know how frustrating it can be when you open up your browser and try to get some reading done on your phone, only to be greeted with this screen:
+If you're a frequent rider of underground mass transit, you know how frustrating it can be when you open up your browser and try to get some reading done on your phone, only to be greeted with this screen (first world problems, amiright?):

 <p class="text-center">
   <img alt="No internet Chrome message"